 You can afford college

 First, keep in mind that many of the most selective schools also offer the most generous financial aid packages, with many meeting 100% of your demonstrated need.
 It may seem inconceivable, but if you are accepted into a school like Harvard, Vanderbilt, Yale, or Duke, you can almost certainly afford to go!
 Granted, in some cases, even meeting 100% of a student’s stated financial need still isn’t quite enough.
-(Pro tip: These colleges don’t include loans in their financial aid packages for low-income students.)
+(Pro tip: These colleges don’t include loans for low-income students in their financial aid packages.)
 But there are solutions to these issues as well, starting with talking to the college’s financial aid office to explain your situation and perhaps even appeal your financial aid package.

-Next, applying to a litany of scholarships through sites such as CollegeXpress and through local organizations (where the competition isn’t usually as steep) increases your odds of alleviating the financial burden of college.
+Next, applying to a litany of scholarships through local organizations (where the competition isn’t usually as steep) and online increases your odds of alleviating the financial burden of college.
 Moreover, deciding to commute to a college if it is close enough rather than becoming a residential student helps cut major corners when it comes to cost.
 Also, taking up a summer job and/or part-time work during the semester could help lower your college costs.